 Bitsight data shows a 12% year-over-year increase across Modbus, BACnet, and more.
 The report also covers regional hotspots, why devices are exposed, and practical fixes for security teams.

-A 2025 Guide to Cyber Threat Intelligence Platforms Based on Industry
+A 2026 Guide to Cyber Threat Intelligence Platforms Based on Industry: Tech, Healthcare, Finance, and Beyond

 Cyber threat intelligence (CTI) doesn’t look the same across industries.
 A manufacturer’s concerns about protecting operational technology and supply chains are very different from a bank’s need to detect fraud or a hospital’s priority to keep patient care systems running without interruption.
 Each sector has its own mix of risks, compliance requirements, and adversaries to watch — and the right CTI solution should reflect that.